diogoff/primer-process-mining/README.md

 This repository contains the source code for the book [A Primer on Process Mining: Practical Skills with Python and Graphviz](https://www.springer.com/gp/book/9783319564265).

-Most of the examples use a small log file `eventlog.csv`.
+Most of the examples are based on the small log file `eventlog.csv`.
+Some figures are based on the larger log file `eventlog_large.csv`.